To make money from data requires insightful data.

 Whatever the industry, opportunities abound for those who want to monetize or collaborate with their most valuable data.

-How does Multidomain MDM increase the value and security of your data?
+How does multidomain master data management increase the value and security of your data?

 1. Increasing value of data